rytheranderson/cif2lammps/README.md

 ## Current Status
 cif2lammps can be used to convert ToBaCCo (https://github.com/tobacco-mofs/tobacco_3.0) generated and most other cifs to LAMMPS data.
 Currently the generic force fields UFF, UFF4MOF, and Dreiding are implemented.
 The MZHB (zeolite specific) and ZIF-FF (ZIF specific) force fields are also available.
-ZIF-FF uses the Generalized Amber Force Field (GAFF) for interactions not explicitly parameterized, so there is also preliminary version of GAFF for use with ZIF-FF (which does not include all the atom types seen in GAFF).
+ZIF-FF uses the Generalized Amber Force Field (GAFF) for interactions not explicitly parameterized, so there is also a preliminary version of GAFF for use with ZIF-FF (which does not include all the atom types seen in GAFF).
 UFF4MOF has the most robust atom typing functionality, based on connectivity and geometry.
-More force-fields and the option to use custom force-fields will be added.
+More force fields and the option to use custom force fields will be added.
 Keep in mind this is the first version of the code, and I (Ryther) wrote it quite quickly, it is becoming more useful/general, but be aware that it may need to be adapted for specific usage cases.

 ## Usage